 Some of the major records sources that can be used for genealogy research in Pennsylvania include:

-- Birth and death records were kept by some towns as early as 1852; marriages as early as 1700s.
+- Birth records were kept by some counties as early as 1852; marriages as early as 1700s.

 - Birth, marriage, and death records have been recorded by the state government from January 1906 to the present